 How often do I need to inject?

 This depends entirely on your prescription.
 Your doctor will determine the dose and frequency based on your blood work.
-Do not change your protocol without medical guidance.
+Do not change your schedule without medical guidance.

 Do I need a prescription for injection supplies in Australia?

 No. Syringes, needles, and alcohol wipes are available without a prescription in Australia.
-You can purchase them online or from most pharmacies.
+You can buy them from us online, delivered to your door.
 The testosterone itself requires a prescription, but the injection supplies do not.

 How do I dispose of used TRT needles?

 Used needles must go in a sharps container, never in regular household waste.
-In Australia, you can obtain free sharps containers from many pharmacies and council offices, and return full containers to pharmacies or community sharps drop-off points.
+In Australia, you can buy sharps containers from us (some council programs also provide them free), and return full containers to participating pharmacies, council/community sharps drop-off points, or other approved local disposal services.
+Check your local council or pharmacy first.
 See our Syringe Disposal Guide for full details.

-For IM testosterone injections, speak to your pharmacy -- IS does not stock IM-gauge needles.
+For IM testosterone injections, speak to your pharmacy; we do not currently stock needles typically used for IM testosterone protocols.